-Student evaluation is regularly conducted on teaching staff and on the courses, both during courses themselves and at their end.
+Student evaluation is regularly conducted on teaching staff and on the courses, both during courses and at their end.
 Results of the evaluation are appropriately analysed and taken into account by the Internal Quality Committee.
-However, the loop with students is not closed, since feedback about the decisions and modifications taken to address evaluation issues is not explicitly provided to them.
-Moreover, in case a class is split into subgroups, it is not fully clear how possible variations in quality evaluation concerning different adjunct staff are traced and addressed.
+The programme team also mentioned longitudinal monitoring as an approach to support evaluation processes.
+However, we were not provided with evidence that the student feedback loop is closed, since feedback about decisions and modifications taken to address evaluation issues is not explicitly provided to the students.

 For the recruitment of new staff, regular reviews are conducted by an appointed committee, also based on self-evaluation, focus groups, and strategic directions, in order to identify potential new teaching needs and available expertise.
 If some key expertise is missing, then either an adjunct or visiting professor or new staff members are recruited.
-This has happened in past iterations of the conventional programme.
+This has happened in past iterations of the programme.